lochmueller/index/README.md

   No hard impact to the page performance.
 - *Database* - Very fast build process of the page content with separated PHP integrations.
 Custom content elements need separated class integrations.
-- *External* - Not direct selectable in the backend!
-Used for content that is send via webhook to the EXT:reactions endpoint.
-This content use the same path in the index workflow.
+- *External* - Not directly selectable in the backend!
+Used for content that is sent via webhook to the EXT:reactions endpoint.
+This content uses the same path in the index workflow.
-- *File* - Not direct selectable in the backend!
+- *File* - Not directly selectable in the backend!
 Is used in the regular index process to select additional files in the index process.
-- *Frontend* - Use a internal subrequest and execute the regular frontend middleware stack.
-The integration have to use the middleware in the right way.
-Fast then "real frontend requests" and create the real HTML markup.
+- *Frontend* - Uses an internal subrequest and executes the regular frontend middleware stack.
+The integrations have to use the middleware in the right way.
+Faster than "real frontend requests" and creating the real HTML markup.
 - *Http* - If there are problems with "Frontend" you can select Http.
-This create real frontend requests that are send via network.
+This creates real frontend requests that are sent via network.
 Please keep password protection in mind.
-Very slow and have load on the server.
+Very slow and significant load on the server.
 - *None* - Use it to exclude the current page(tree) in the traversing process of the parent configuration.

 ## Developer information

 The extension provides a framework for easy indexing pages and files.
 Use this documentation to get the right information for your extension.

 ### Events

 There are four 'public' main events that you can use in your extension.
-EXT:index take care of the index processing and the async handling of the queue.
+EXT:index takes care of the index processing and the async handling of the queue.
 So you can directly consume the event, add your business logic and run more or less complex processes in the event listener.
-Please *DO NOT* usage the internal messages that are part of the internal process.
+Please *DO NOT* use the internal messages that are part of the internal process.

 - **StartIndexProcess** - Start event incl. meta information like technology, type